 - Each of those ideas ‘derived at least part of its meaning from its relationship with one or both of the other features’, and they remained intact even as various changes permeated Quapaw society.

 - At various points he gives inconsistent counts of numbers of Natchez, Quapaw, and Caddo warriors.

-From Quapaw okáxpa, originally the name of a village.
+From Quapaw okáxpa, perhaps meaning 'those downstream', originally the name of a village.

 Definition of Quapaw in: